TeamSibyl/fuzzing-research/research.md

 # Research

-Brief overview of complete and ongoing research in the field of fuzzing and testing in general.
+Brief overview of complete and ongoing projects and research in the field of fuzzing and testing in general.

 ## [Vuzzers: Aplication aware Evolutionary fuzzing](http://www.cs.vu.nl/~giuffrida/papers/vuzzer-ndss-2017.pdf)

 This paper covers an application-aware evolutionary fuzzing strategy that does not require proir knowledge of the application format.
 The strategy is implemented on VUzzer, and claims to outperform AFL.

-Note: VUzzer  is a greybox fuzzer.
+> Note: VUzzer  is a greybox fuzzer.

 ## [ClusterFuzz](https://github.com/google/oss-fuzz/blob/master/docs/clusterfuzz.md)

 ClusterFuzz is a distributed cloud fuzzing platform, and was originally designed for fuzzing Chromium at scale.

 It is the backbone of OSS-fuzz, a project that seeks to fuzz-test all kinds of open-source projects.

+## SPIKE: C based fuzzer creation kit

+SPIKE is the grandfather of all fuzzers, and it ther first major effort to abstract fuzzers into a framework.
+It functions as a fuzzer creation kit, providing an API that allows a user to create their own fuzzers for network based protocols using the C programming language.
+Unfortunately, SPIKE has terible documentation and support, and today has fallen mostly into obscurity.

 ## [IFuzzer: An Evolutionary Interpreter Fuzzer using Genetic Programming](http://www.cs.vu.nl/~herbertb/download/papers/ifuzzer-esorics16.pdf)